 The Smart IT knowledge editor has the look and feel of commonly used documentation editors and allows you to format article content just as easily.
 You can maximize your view by clicking the maximize button to hide the side panes displayed and extent the editor to be displayed across the browser window.
 The editor automatically resizes itself if you resize your browser window avoiding display of multiple scroll bars.
 Sections on the article remain expanded, you cannot collapse them.
 You must note that due to security concerns the spell checker has been removed from the editor.

 You can embed images (jpeg, gif, bmp jpg, png, bmp, tga, tif, tiff) and reference video links (embed tags) within articles.
+However, you cannot copy an image and text together from a Word or PDF file.
 To embed videos in articles, you can copy video URL from YouTube and Vimeo, and paste it in the Paste Video URL text box.
 You can also specify the width and height of the video.
 Else, if you have the embed code of the video, you can type or paste the embed code or an iframe code in the Paste Embed Code Here text box.
 Note that the code must not contain script tag to avoid XSS.

 Pre-defined BMC Knowledge Management templates

 All existing BMC Knowledge Management templates are available in Smart IT, with the exception of the Decision Tree template.
 The following out of the box templates are provided: